 You may need copies of the death certificate for:

 - Dealing with the Will

 - Stocks, shares and premium bonds

 - A solicitor

-If you need emergency help outside normal office hours, for example if a burial has to be carried out within 24 hours for religious reasons, you need to contact Thames Valley Police by calling 0845 850 5505 or visiting the police station in either Aylesbury or High Wycombe.
+If you need emergency help outside normal office hours eg if a burial has to be carried out within 24 hours for religious reasons contact Thames Valley Police on 0845 850 5505 or visit the police station in either Aylesbury or High Wycombe.